winstonjs/winston/README.md

 ## Logging Levels

 Each `level` is given a specific integer priority.
 The higher the priority the more important the message is considered to be, and the lower the corresponding integer priority.
+Severity of all levels is assumed to be numerically **ascending** from most important to least important.
 For example, `npm` logging levels are prioritized from 0 to 5 (highest to lowest):

 ``` js
 { error: 0, warn: 1, info: 2, verbose: 3, debug: 4, silly: 5 }